alex-reveles/alex-reveles/README.md

-# Hello everyone, I'm Alex!
+# Welcome to my GitHub!

-Welcome to my GitHub!
-I’m a developer who’s passionate about learning, building and growing.
+Hi everyone, I'm Alex!
+I’m an aspiring software engineer who’s passionate about learning, building and growing.

 ## What You'll Find Here